Pompeo to head to North Korea as doubts mount about its intentions

 The State Department said Pompeo would head on Saturday from Pyongyang to Tokyo, where he would discuss North Korean denuclearisation with Japanese and South Korean leaders.

-It will be Pompeo's first visit to North Korea since the June 12 summit in Singapore between U.S. President Donald Trump and Kim Jong Un, at which the North Korean leader agreed to "work toward denuclearisation of the Korean Peninsula."
+It will be Pompeo's first visit to North Korea since the Jun 12 summit in Singapore between US President Donald Trump and Kim Jong Un, at which the North Korean leader agreed to "work toward denuclearisation of the Korean Peninsula."

 "We had good meetings yesterday and ... the secretary of state will be there later this week to continue those discussions," Sanders told a White House briefing.